mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

     return x_u4
 ```

-**Code for the timestep embedding:**
+Next, we will implement a function that will generate the timestep embeddings.
 Below is an adaptation of the time embedding function by Ho, Jain, and Abbel from their GitHub repository,
 [https://github.com/hojonathanho/diffusion](https://github.com/hojonathanho/diffusion).
 This code was adapted from TensorFlow to PyTorch:

 ```